Late gadolinium enhancement

 Late gadolinium enhancement is also known under the terms ‘late enhancement’ or ‘delayed enhancement’.

 Late gadolinium enhancement is based on the shortening of T1 and different regional distribution patterns of gadolinium-based contrast agents within the extracellular space of the myocardium.
 It also depends on varying uptake and washout patterns within the normal myocardium and those different disease processes.
-This is depicted by applying an inversion pulse in order to null the inherent signal of the myocardium after a certain amount of time 1-4.
+This is depicted by applying an inversion pulse to null the inherent signal of the myocardium after a certain amount of time 1-4.

-Image acquisition for late gadolinium enhancement is usually conducted with an inversion recovery prepared T1 gradient echo and either manually adapted inversion time or as PSIR sequence with a phase-sensitive inversion-recovery based reconstruction algorithm 1-4.
+Image acquisition for late gadolinium enhancement is usually conducted with an inversion recovery prepared T1 weighted gradient echo and either manually adapted inversion time or as PSIR sequence with a phase-sensitive inversion-recovery based reconstruction algorithm 1-4.

 Typically late gadolinium enhancement is measured around 10-20 min after administration of a gadolinium-based contrast agent.